PolicyEngine/event-september/venue-recommendation.md

 ## Executive summary

-For an expected attendance of 35 people, I recommend **One Great George Street - Brunel Room** as the primary choice for the PolicyEngine September 2025 event, as it offers flexibility without minimum attendance requirements.
+For an expected attendance of 35 people, I recommend **One Great George Street - Brunel Room** on **Friday 26th September 2025** as the primary choice for the PolicyEngine event.
+This venue offers flexibility without minimum attendance requirements and the date avoids Monday/Friday fatigue whilst providing good availability.

 ## Key requirements from event plan